cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 ### Get App Info Request

 #### Parameters
-The *id* of the app can be obtained through the Get App List request The *clientid* is optional.
+The *id* of the app can be obtained through the Get App List request<br>
+The *clientid* is optional.
 It can be retrieved through the device list request as described [here](device.md)

 | Field | Description |